Cucurbitaceae: Gourd Family

 Sandy, gravelly places, Diablo Range

 This is a native gourd, with stem branches attaching to other plants by tendrils.
 Leaves are triangular-ovate, 15–30 cm long, coarse and ill-smelling.
 Flowers are yellow, 9–12 cm long.
 The fruit is spherical, 7–8 cm across, green, mottled with white stripes.

 Wild Cucumber / California Man-root – Marah fabacea

-This is a common and aggressive vine, which produces clusters of small (usually 5-petaled) cream to white flowers, followed by large, prickly fruit.
+This is a common and aggressive vine, which produces clusters of small (usually 5-petaled) cream to white flowers.
 The plant is monoecious.
 The clusters of small flowers are male (upper left in photo #2).
-The female flower (when present) is solitary, a little below the cluster of male flowers (lower left).
-The female flower is a little larger, and is recognizable by the prickly ovary, which quickly develops into the plant’s fruit.
+The female flower (when present) is solitary, a little below the cluster of male flowers (lower left in photo #3).
+The female flower is a little larger, and is recognizable by the prickly ovary, which quickly develops into the plant’s large, prickly fruit (photo #3).
 Sometimes known as Manroot, supposedly because the root is as big as a man’s torso.
 The last picture shows a modest sized-root, which was 2 feet long and 1 foot wide.
 Large storage roots explain the rapid, vining growth in early spring.
-Photos #1 and 3 by CJH.
+Photos #1 and 2 by CJH.